Calories Burned Roller Skating

-Calculate how many calories you burn during ice skating.
+Calculate how many calories you burn during roller skating.
 Personalized results based on your weight and exercise duration using a scientifically validated MET value of 7.

 254 kcal